muratk5n/thirdwave/en/README.md

 Floating panels can help FR in their territories.
 Around Madagascar there is massive sunshine, floating panels can do the work.
-From there ship H2 or ammonia via ships to Europe.
+From there can ship H2 or ammonia to Europe.

 ---